 Negligent failure to treat

-Medical professionals have a duty to treat patients correctly.
-Medical malpractice can occur when a doctor either fails to properly treat a condition or fails to provide a correct diagnosis.
+Medical professionals must treat patients correctly.
+Medical malpractice can occur when a doctor either fails to treat a condition properly or fails to provide a correct diagnosis.

 Surgical malpractice

 Surgical malpractice comes in many forms.
-For example, a surgeon may not perform the correct procedure, could operate on the wrong patient, or on the wrong part of the body.
+For example, a surgeon may not perform the correct procedure and could operate on the wrong patient or the wrong part of the body.
 There are also instances where surgeons will negligently leave a foreign object in the body of the patient, such as a surgical tool.

 Birth injuries